 Monona Terrace has a well-earned reputation among convention and meeting professionals as one of the finest venues in the U.S. The staff of Monona Terrace recognizes the importance of providing an environment that encourages a sense of well being among attendees and spaces that promote the exchange of ideas and information sharing for all guests.
 Exceptional atmosphere, award winning catering and leading edge technology make Monona Terrace a favorite of attendees and planners alike.
-Adding to its appeal, in 2007 Monona Terrace became the first U.S. convention center "green building" certified at the Silver Level by the U.S. Green Building Council's Leadership in Energy and Environmental Design for Existing Buildings (LEED-EB) program.
+Adding to its appeal, in 2015 Monona Terrace became GOLD certified by the U.S. Green Building Council's Leadership in Energy and Environmental Design for Existing Buildings (LEED-EB) program.